School Board Policy 611 -

 II.
 General Statement of Policy

 The Compulsory Attendance Law (Minnesota Statutes section 120A.22) provides that the parent or guardian of a child is primarily responsible for assuring that the child acquires knowledge and skills that are essential for effective citizenship.
-(Minn.
-Stat. § 120A.22, Subd.
-1).

 III.
 Conditions for Homeschooling

-The person in charge of a home school and the school district must provide instruction and meet the requirements specified in Minn.
-Stat. § 120A.22.
+The person in charge of a home school and the school district must provide instruction and meet the requirements specified in Minnesota Statutes section 120A.22.

-The parent or guardian of a home-schooled child shall submit immunization statements as required by Minn.
-Stat. § 121A.15, Subds.
+The parent or guardian of a home-schooled child shall submit immunization statements as required by Minnesota Statutes section 121A.15, Subds.
 1, 2, 3, 4 and 12, on the appropriate Minnesota Department of Education form, to the superintendent of the school district in which the child resides by October 1 of the first year of home schooling in Minnesota and by October 1 of the grade 7 year.
-(Minn.
-Stat. § 121A.15, Subd.
-8)

 V. Textbooks, Instructional Material, Standard Tests

-Upon formal request as required by law, the school district will loan or provide textbooks (including a teacher's edition, guide, or other materials that accompany a textbook when the edition, guide, or materials are packaged physically or electronically with textbooks for students use), individualized instructional or cooperative learning materials (including teacher materials that accompany student materials), software or other educational technology and standardized tests for use by a home-schooled child as provided in Minn.
-Stat. § 123B.42 and Minnesota Rules Chapter 3540.
+Upon formal request as required by law, the school district will loan or provide textbooks (including a teacher's edition, guide, or other materials that accompany a textbook when the edition, guide, or materials are packaged physically or electronically with textbooks for students use), individualized instructional or cooperative learning materials (including teacher materials that accompany student materials), software or other educational technology and standardized tests for use by a home-schooled child as provided under state law.
 The school district is not required to expend any amount for this purpose that exceeds the amount it receives pursuant to state law.
 If curriculum has both physical and electronic components, the school district will, at the request of the student or the student’s parent or guardian, make the electronic component accessible to a resident student provided that the school district does not incur more than an incidental cost as a result of providing access electronically.

 VI.
 Student Support Services